gerardd33/Tidy/spec/guide.md

 ## Style

 - Tidy is pretty serious about style conventions.
 It doesn't force you to keep most of them through syntax errors but it doesn't guarantee sensible interpretation of weird syntactic corner cases.
 In particular you should treat whitespaces seriously.
-In particular you should treat whitespaces seriously.
-The style used in above snippets is encouraged.
+The style used in the snippets above is highly encouraged.
 It closely resembles Java/Scala style conventions, so when in doubt, use those.
-Also, use curly brackets in multi-line expressions.
+Also, use curly brackets in multi-line expressions and don't put multiple expressions separate expressions (e.g. in action bodies) on one line.

 - Case conventions are very important.
 Vast majority of them is the same as in Java.
 All class names must be in *UpperCamelCase*, method, parameter and local variable names in *lowerCamelCase*, except for constants that should be in *SCREAMING_SNAKE_CASE*.